Hecate: The Goddess of Witchcraft in Greek Mythology

 Who is Hecate?

-In fact, she was one of the only remaining Titans (alongside Helios) that went about their business after the Titanomachy, the war that placed Zeus and his Olympian pantheon at the helm of power.
+Hecate was one of the only remaining Titans (alongside Helios) that went about their business after the Titanomachy, the war that placed Zeus and his Olympian pantheon at the helm of power.

 As the former Titan gods began to fade away, Hecate’s shadowy personality seeped deeper into the pages of ancient Greek religion.

 Hecate’s association with surreal concepts such as magic and witchcraft straddles conventional boundaries.
 She wasn’t just the goddess of dark things.
-Hecate held dominion over crossroads, necromancy, ghosts, moonlight, sorcery, and every other subject that you found cool during your 2008 emo phase.
+Hecate held dominion over crossroads, necromancy, ghosts, moonlight, sorcery, and much more.

-Is Hecate Evil Or Good?
+Is Hecate Evil or Good?

-Hecate And Her Powers
+Hecate and Her Powers

-Given her long list of dark epithets, necromancy is something you would expect the goddess of witchcraft to be proficient in.
 As supreme Titaness of the surreal, Hecate held extreme power over the realms of magic and witchcraft.

 Though her influence lessens during the day when Helios shines the brightest, Hecate’s powers amplify during the night.
 This is also why she was portrayed as Selene, the Greek moon goddess, in ancient vase paintings.